risingwavelabs/risingwave-docs/docs/Get-Started.md

 ```

-For the complete list of supported SQL statements, see [Statements](Statements.md).
+For the complete list of supported SQL commands, see [Commands](Commands.md).